DennisSuitters/AuroraCMS/README.md

   - Australia Post API Integration for Calculating Postage Costs.
   - Add deduction rows to allow multiple payments showing date of payment, editable title, amount, and total left owing.
   - Rewards with percentage or value off, date period available, quantity usage.
-  - Discount Range Calculation depending on Account Spenditure.
+  - Discount Range Calculation depending on Account Expenditure.
 - Media.
   - Upload and manage various types of files for addition into content using elFinder.
+  - Auto resizing, makes thumbnails and Large, Medium and Small versions of images for use with srcset.
 - Featured Content.
   - Can use Content Items as Featured Content, or Images and HTML Templates uploaded into the `media/carousel/` folder.
 Which then will get sorted, and number of items displayed depending on the settings attributes in the `featured.html` template file.
 - Accounts.